apnadkarni/blt/man/graph.rst

 *pathName* **element names** ?\ *pattern* ... ?

-  Returns the elements matching one or more pattern.
-If no *pattern* is given, the names of all elements is returned.
+  Returns the names of all the elements in the graph.
+If one or more *pattern* arguments are provided, then the name of any element matching *pattern* will be returned. *Pattern* is a glob-style pattern.

 *pathName* **element show** ?\ *elemNameList*\ ?